 Community Discussion Series

-About UND Writers Conference Community Discussion Series
+54th Annual UND Writers Conference Discussion Group: WE'RE BACK!

 Formerly UND Writers Conference 101.
-This spring, the UND Writers Conference celebrates its 49th anniversary.
+This spring, the UND Writers Conference celebrates its 54th Anniversary.
 In 1970, the late John Little, a professor in UND’s English Department, was missing some of his literary friends from the South.
 He decided to invite them to share their words here in North Dakota, and thus a rich artistic tradition began.
 Since that first conference, some of the most laudable names in literature have visited the UND campus, including Allen Ginsberg, Truman Capote, Viet Thanh Nguyen, Louise Erdrich, Roxane Gay, Sherman Alexie, Sir Salman Rushdie, Alice Walker, as well as a number of this year's participants.